jim-collier/x9git/project/backlog.md

 	- `status` and `whoami` said `Directory` for that same value, so they moved to `Current dir` too - one label, one constant, shared by all four places that print it.

 - ✅ On Windows, `account list` printed the same directory two ways on the one screen.
-	- Real output: `Here .........: C:\opt\...\dev\gitea.com\t00mietum\camhaul` above `folder ..: c:/opt/.../dev/github.com/t00mietum`.
+	- Real output: `Here .........: C:\opt\...\dev\gitea.com\work\proj` above `folder ..: c:/opt/.../dev/github.com/work`.
 	- The folder rules are held in the form paths are matched in - lower case, forward slashes - and that form was going straight to the display.
 Same disk, same tree, two spellings.
 	- Fixed: every path printed anywhere is spelled the platform's way, which on Windows means backslashes and an upper-case drive letter.
 The internal form is untouched, so nothing about matching changed.
 	- Covers the config file, `Here`, the folder rules, the machine-free `anywhere` rules, the ssh key, and a token file.
 No effect off Windows.

 - ✅ The Account line explained an account it could not apply in a single run-on clause nobody could act on.
-	- Real example: "(no login named) (from config 't00mietum-gitea') - NOT applied: this remote is on gitea.com, and that account names no host, so it counts as a github.com one.
+	- Real example: "(no login named) (from config 'work-gitea') - NOT applied: this remote is on gitea.com, and that account names no host, so it counts as a github.com one.
 Add 'host = gitea.com' to it."
 Two parentheticals back to back, then a clause long enough to wrap wherever the terminal ended.
 	- Nothing in it could be acted on: which config, added where, what "NOT applied" covered, what "counts as" meant.
 	- Worse, it was wrong twice.
 The line it told you to add is not a line the file accepts - keys are `account.<name>.<field>`, so a bare `host = ...` is reported as one gitsby doesn't understand.
 And "NOT applied" was false: the ssh key and the commit identity apply outside the credential decision, so it contradicted the SSH and Author lines printed directly underneath.
 	- Fixed: the line says who and what happened, and an indented `Why:` / `Kept:` / `Fix:` / `File:` block underneath says why, which half did apply, exactly what to type, and which file to type it in.
 Wrapped at a fixed 78 columns rather than at the terminal, so it reads the same in a transcript as on screen.